FabioManzo/huge-api-payload/Readme.md

 `docker-compose exec node_bot bash` to enter the container of the _node_bot_

-`npm start` from inside the container of the node_bot
+`npx tsc` from inside the container of the node_bot, to compila ts into js

+`node dist/index.js` to start the main script

 Run it several times and you will see two things: